 There are two major types of retirement accounts: a 401K and an IRA.
 Both accounts are made up of cash you put aside and then invest in various ways.

-A401k is a retirement account offered by your employer.
+A 401(k) is a retirement account offered by your employer.
 The best part?
 Many employers match your contributions, which is basically free money.
+If your employer offers a match, contribute enough to get all of it.
+That's an immediate, guaranteed return on that portion of your money and there's no reason to leave it on the table.

 12. IRA

 An IRA is an individual retirement account you can set up for yourself.
-In terms of IRAs, there are traditional IRAs (tax-deferred) and Roth IRAs (tax-free).
+There are two main types: traditional IRAs (tax-deferred) and Roth IRAs (tax-free).

 13. Annuities